General WordPress Questions

 We test and support all of our themes in all major browsers.
 That means our themes will work in Internet Explorer 8, 9 and 10, Chrome, Firefox, Safari, and Opera.

 The support forums are to help you in the use of your ThemeZilla theme.
 While we are more than happy to help with minor changes (adding/editing a few lines of CSS), more extensive changes will need to be handled by a developer.
-We suggest working with WerkPress—the only ThemeZilla approved modifier of our themes.
+If you are in need of a developer, send us a message, and we will connect you with our customisation team.

 ThemeZilla Theme Questions